Anigozanthos manglesii seeds – ( Kangaroo Paw)

 • You may need to replenish the fire material a few times if it stops smouldering

-• Remove the seeds and sow
+• Remove the vermiculite, and store in a sealed container

 Additional information